peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

 A userpart prepared under the UsernameCaseMapped or UsernameCasePreserved profile in RFC 8265.
 Returns null if <i>str</i>
 is invalid under that profile (including if <i>str</i>
 is null or empty).
-For comparison purposes, return values of this method (with the same value for  <i>preserveCase</i>
+For comparison purposes, return values of this method with the same value for <i>preserveCase</i>
 ) should be compared code point by code point (see RFC 8265, secs.
-3.3.4 and 3.4.4).
+3.3.4 nd 3.4.4).